Downsizing isn’t always about cutting back.

 In most cases, downsizing here isn’t forced.
 It’s intentional.

 I worked with a young man who had inherited a home that was far more than he needed.
 It didn’t fit his life, and it wasn’t being used efficiently.
-We stepped back, looked at the numbers, and put a plan together to reposition it—ultimately turning that single property into multiple rental units that produced income.
+We stepped back, looked at the numbers, and put a plan together to reposition it—ultimately turning that single property into a smaller home and multiple rental units that produced income.

 What started as “too much house” became something far more useful.